ThomasCluzel/python-image-segmentation/README.md

 Checkout to the release branch and follow the instructions to install the module with `pip`.

+Or clone this repository and use the GUI (guipicture2avatar.pyw).

 ### For those who want to contribute

 ```sh